Onyx-Protocol/Onyx/docs/protocol/specifications/vm1.md

 ### Verify predicate

-Initializes VM with a predicate program (e.g. a [control program](data.md#control-program)) and begins its execution with PC set to zero.
+Initializes VM with a predicate program and begins its execution with PC set to zero.

 At the beginning of each execution step, the PC is checked.
 If it is less than the length of the program, VM reads the opcode at that byte position in the program and executes a corresponding instruction.
 Instructions are executed as described in the [Instructions](#instructions) section.
 The run limit is decreased or increased according to the instruction’s *run cost*.
 If the instruction’s run cost exceeds the current run limit, the instruction is not executed and execution fails immediately.